madelinegarrett/Lab-7-StatisticalSloths/README.md

 ### Madeline's Question:
 ### Katie's Question: How does energy in the kitchen (sub metering no.1) vary by month in the year of 2009?
 ### Kevin's Question: How does the energy consumption in the heating and cooling systems (sub metering 3) change according to the time of year?
+Answer: Of the four seasons, winter saw the highest level of energy consumption put towards heating and cooling, while summer had the lowest level.
+* Energy Usage:
+** Winter - 3824424
+** Spring - 3370710
+** Summer - 2485316
+** Fall - 3554717

 ```{r}
 power <- read.table("household_power_consumption.txt", sep=";", header=T, na.strings=c("NA", "", "?"), stringsAsFactors = FALSE) %>%
   separate(Time, into = c("Hour", "Minute", "Second"), sep = ":") %>%